Federation¶

 Enable federation explicitly when you want a visible enable step:

-Enrollment auto-enables the project if it is not already federated.
+Enrollment creates the hub project if it does not already exist, and auto-enables the project if it is not already federated.

 kata federation enroll --project fedlab \